ShamWuo/RS-code-simulator/README.md

 Feedback and ideas to improve the simulation fidelity are always welcome.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+See `LICENSE` and `LICENSE_CC-BY-NC-4.0.txt` for details.
+The license allows sharing and adaptation for non-commercial purposes with attribution.

 ## Packaging & Publishing

 1. Ensure you are signed in with a Visual Studio Marketplace publisher ID and have the `vsce` CLI installed (`npm install -g @vscode/vsce`).